ls1intum/Artemis/docs/user/orion.rst

  5. Opening a file in either ``assignment`` or ``studentSubmission`` opens the editor with two available modes that can be switched using the tabs at the bottom of the editor.

    - In edit mode ("Text" tab), the files can be edited regularly, e.g. to try out fixes.
+   - The diff mode ("Diff" tab), in which the student code is compared to the code of the template repository.
    - In assessment mode ("Assessment" tab), the student's submission without the local changes is displayed in read-only mode.
 In this mode, assessment comments can be added, similar to the assessment in Artemis.
 Click the plus on the gutter on the left of the editor to add a new comment.

  6. The integrated browser displays the problem statement, the assessment instructions, and the buttons to edit the general feedback.